Taherpatrawala/DrinkLy/README.md

 ```sh
 npm run dev
 ```
-#Features:
+## Features 🌟
--Search for any alcoholic drink you'd like
+- Search for any alcoholic drink you'd like.
--Data regarding the Drink will be displayed
+- Data regarding the Drink will be displayed.
--Add the drink to your wishlist or cart
+- Add the drink to your wishlist or cart.
--Your Wishlist/Cart data will be saved in your browser
+- Your Wishlist/Cart data will be saved in your browser.